Resource relationships in Managed Service for Kubernetes

 A master is a component that manages a Kubernetes cluster.

 A master runs Kubernetes control processes including the Kubernetes API server, scheduler, and main resource controllers.
-Master lifecycle is managed by Kubernetes when creating or deleting a Kubernetes cluster.
-A master is responsible for the global solutions executed on all Kubernetes cluster nodes.
-These include scheduling workloads (such as containerized applications), managing the lifecycle of workloads, and scaling.
+A master lifecycle is managed by Kubernetes when creating or deleting a Kubernetes cluster.
+The master is responsible for global solutions executed on all Kubernetes cluster nodes.
+These include scheduling workloads, such as containerized applications, managing the lifecycle of workloads, and scaling.

-There are two types of masters that differ by their location in availability zones:
+There are two types of masters that differ by number of master hosts and by their availability zone placement:

 -